Jelizaveta2002/library/README.md

 From this page there is possible to delete particular book, click "more info" to watch book in a separate page or mark this book as a favourite (it appears in FAVOURITE section).(Used localStorage)

-2. Books Options (contains 4 options to work with)
+2. Books Options (contains 5 options to work with)
    1. Search by status - leads to separate page where choosing status are returned all the books with chosen status.
    2. Search by title - leads to separate page where it is possible to find book by title (ignored case).
+   3. Search book by multiple criteria - allow user to find particular book by 3 criteria (title, author, status)
    3. Add book - possible to add a new book to the database.
    4. Books - leads to the page where all books are displayed.